peteralbs/documentation/content/applications/general/payment_acquirers.rst

 Place a hold on a card
 **********************

-If you wish to manually capture an amount instead of having an immediate capture, and if your chosen acquirer allows it, you can enable the manual capture.
+If you wish to manually capture an amount instead of having an immediate capture, you can enable the manual capture.
+Capturing payments manually has many advantages:

+  - You can have the payment confirmation before shipping and only make the capture after it's done.
+  - You avoid potentially high credit card fees in the event of overselling or cancelled Orders.
+  - It allows you to review and verify that orders are legitimate before the payment is completed and the fulfillment process starts.

 The **Capture Amount Manually** field is under the **Configuration** tab.
 If enabled, the funds are reserved for a few days on the customer's card, but not charged yet.